 How are shared facilities like the Common House paid for?

-A portion of the cost of construction for shared facilities like the Common House will be included in the cost of each individual home.
+A portion of the cost of construction for shared facilities like the Common House was included in the cost of each individual unit.
 On-going maintenance costs will be covered by a cohousing association fee, very much the way many neighborhoods have a home owner fee to cover common maintenance tasks.
-As with other aspects of cohousing life, the community will decide what maintenance tasks need to be accomplished and the best way (e.g., by relying on volunteers, or by hiring outside maintenance personnel, etc.) to accomplish them.
+As with other aspects of cohousing life, the community decides what maintenance tasks need to be accomplished and the best way (e.g., by relying on volunteers, or by hiring outside maintenance personnel, etc.) to accomplish them.

 How are shared meals handled?

-Members will be responsible for the maintenance of their individual homes.
-Maintenance of the common grounds, infrastructure, and facilities will be the shared responsibility of the members.
-We’ll decide by consensus how to organize doing the work together.
-We may choose to hire out some of the work, which would be paid for with member association fees.
+Like a condo, members will be responsible for the maintenance of their individual units.
+Maintenance of the common areas, building exterior, and grounds are the shared responsibility of the community.
+We decide by consensus how to organize doing the work together.
+We may choose to hire out some of the work, which would be paid for with association fees.

 What about paying for utilities?